Total masses of solutions to general Toda systems with singular sources: Applying the finite integral condition to -invariants

-In this section, we adapt the analytical estimates from \cites{BM, LWY} using the finite-integral conditions and the strength of the singularities to determine the simple forms of the $W$-invariants, which will be used to determine the solutions in the next section.
+In this section, we adapt the analytical estimates from \cites{BM, LWY} to determine the simple forms of the $W$-invariants of our solutions to \eqref{toda2}.
+This explicit form is crucial to derive Theorem \ref{main} in the next section.

-For a differential monomial in the $U_i$, we call by its \emph{degree} the sum of the orders of differentiation multiplied by the algebraic degrees of the corresponding factors.
+We define the weight of $\partial_z^kU_i$ to be $k.$ For a differential monomial in the $U_i$, we call by its \emph{degree} the sum of the weights multiplied by the algebraic degrees of the corresponding factors.
 For example the above $W = U_{zz} - U_{z}^2$ in \er{lw} for the Liouville equation has a homogeneous degree $2$.
-It is known from \cite{FF} and also clear from \er{use Uz} that the $W$-invariants $W_j$ involve the $\p_z^k U_i$ for $k\geq 1$ and that the homogeneous degree of $W_j$ is the same as the degree $d_j$ of the corresponding primitive adjoint-invariant function of the Lie algebra $\fg$ \cite{K1}.
-We call such degrees the degrees of the simple Lie algebra and we have listed them in Appendix Subsection \ref{sub-deg}.

 \begin{proposition} The $W$-invariants for the Toda system \er{toda2} are